usail-hkust/Awesome-Causality-Inspired-GNNs/README.md

 # Causality-Inspired-GNNs

-This repository curated list of Causality-Inspired Graph Neural Network (CIGNNs) works and relevant resources discussed in our survey 'A Survey on Trustworthy Graph Neural Networks: From A Causal Perspective'.
-This survey reviews the recent progress of incorporate causal learning into GNNs to improve their trustworthiness.
-A preprint version can be found at [Link](URL).
+This repository curated list of Causality-Inspired Graph Neural Network (CIGNN) works and relevant resources reviewed in our survey 'A Survey on Trustworthy Graph Neural Networks: From A Causal Perspective'.
+Recently, the integration of causal learning techniques into GNNs has demonstrated significant potential in mitigating trustworthiness issues.
+This is achieved by capturing the underlying data causality instead of relying on superficial correlations.
+In this survey, we comprehensively reviews the recent progress of CIGNNs within a novel taxonomy, aiming to distill the fundamental rationales behind these works in the lens of causality and spark further research on this promising direction.

 ## Causality-Inspired GNN Works